-You won't find any multiple-answer, fill-in-the-blank, scenario, or simulation questions on the CISSP exam.
+You won't find any multiple-answer, fill-in-the-blank, scenario-based, or simulation questions on the CISSP exam.
 However, all 250 multiple-choice questions require you to select the best answer from four possible choices.
-So, the correct answer isn't always a straightforward, clear choice.
-In fact, you can count on many questions to initially appear like they have more than one correct answer.
+So the correct answer isn't always a straightforward, clear choice.
+In fact, you can count on many questions to appear initially as if they have more than one correct answer.
 (ISC)2 goes to great pains to ensure that you really, really know the material.
 For instance, a sample question might resemble the following: